mattma/docs/javascript/koajs.md

 })
 ```

-This is where yield* comes in!
+This is where delegate `yield*` comes in!
 When context is important, you should be doing one of two things:
 By using this strategy, you'll avoid 99% of generator-based context issues.
 So avoid doing `yield context.method`!

 ```js